 Holy Camoly, it was cold this morning, but I’m happy to say I was warm.
 I brought a Katabatic Sawatch quilt on this hike because I knew it might get a little chilly, and I’m glad I did.

-The quilt is long and has two extra ounces of Down to make sure it is close to its rating, and I’m pleased to say it performed with flying colors.
+The quilt is long and has two extra ounces of Down to ensure it is close to its rating, and I’m pleased to say it performed with flying colors.
 I slept in my EOS puffy and pulled the hood down over my eyes to keep my head warm.

 I packed up quickly and grabbed a couple of bars to eat as I walked and warmed up.

-The climb down from the summit was not quite as steep as climbing up had been, but the terrain was a little wild with mushy, boggy sections and a brushy trail.
-However, this was interspersed with good sections so it was not too bad.
+The climb down from the summit was not quite as steep as climbing up, but the terrain was a little wild, with mushy, boggy sections and a brushy trail.
+However, this was interspersed with good sections, so it was not too bad.

 Salmon Campsite was along a forest service road, right next to the river.
-I looked down into the dark, muddy campsite as I walked by, glad I had chosen to stay up on the mountain the night before.
-The campsite was also next to a fairly well-used road, about two miles closer to a road than I usually stay.
+I looked down into the dark, muddy campsite as I walked by, glad I had chosen to stay on the mountain the night before.
+But, unfortunately, the camp was also near a fairly well-used road, about two miles closer to a road than I usually stay.

 The hike over to Tirrel Pond was nice.
 The weather was perfect, and I took my time.
-This would be a very short Fall hike, and today would sadly be my last day.
+Unfortunately, this would be a very short Fall hike, and today would sadly be my last day.

 Like many other shelters along this trail, the Tirrell Pond lean-to was next to the water, and out front in front of the lean-to was ample space for camping.
 This was another beautiful location, similar to Kelly Point along Long Lake.

-The day was partly cloudy when I arrived at Tirrell Pond, and the trees were showing off their Fall colors as I made my way around to the spillway.
-Approaching the spillway, I glanced down to my left, noting the faint trail up to my right, before making my way down to cross the newly built bridge.
+The day was partly cloudy when I arrived at Tirrell Pond, and the trees showed off their Fall colors as I made my way around the spillway.
+Approaching the spillway, I glanced down to my left, noting the faint trail up to my right before crossing the newly built bridge.

 Crossing the bridge, I came out on the lakeshore where quite a few boats and canoe gear were stored.
-Continuing along the trail, I veered up through the forest, passing in front of O’Neil Flow lean-to.
+Then, continuing along the trail, I veered up through the forest, passing in front of O’Neil Flow lean-to.

-It took a couple of minutes of wandering to realize I should have taken the trail I noted earlier, so I hiked back over the new spillway bridge and rejoined the NPT.
+It took a few minutes of wandering to realize I should have taken the trail I noted earlier, so I hiked back over the new spillway bridge and rejoined the NPT.

 The hike out to Route 30 was quick.
-I stopped to chat with some west coast leaf peepers, but otherwise, the hike was not noteworthy.
+I stopped to chat with some west coast leaf peepers, but the walk was not noteworthy.

 The challenge for the day would be reaching Piseco, NY.
 I hoped I could change my reservation at the Oxbow Inn since I was earlier than expected.

 Unfortunately, Oxbow was full, so I called Bob (Shuttler) from Piseco, and he drove an hour up to Blue Lake to pick me up.
-While waiting, I sat in the Corner Store eating one of the best cheeseburgers I’ve had in a while.
+While waiting, I sat in the Corner Store, eating one of my best cheeseburgers.

 The Corner Store was interesting.
 The owner was a one-person show and a nice guy.
 He had opened the store in May.
 It was a large old country store, and hard to believe he ran it by himself, staying open seven days a week.